A storied legacy. A thrilling event. A future without limits.

 An unparalleled football tradition was born.
 The very first East-West Shrine Game was played on December 26, 1925 at San Francisco’s Ewing Field before an audience of 25,000 fans - the largest crowd in the ballpark’s history.
 The game profited $25,000 which was donated to Shriners Hospital for Children – San Francisco.

-January 17, 2015 marks the 90th game in this great tradition.
 This is your chance to see tomorrow’s legends in the making and support a very important cause.
 For ticket information, click here.